-We are pleased to announce that Highland Archive Centre has reopened for booked appointments as well as drop-ins.
+Highland Archive Centre is open for booked appointments as well as drop-ins.

-For more information on booking and what to expect when you visit, see our latest update.
+For more information on booking and what to expect when you visit, see our guidance on planning your visit.

 The Highland Archive Centre at Bught Road, Inverness is responsible for collecting, preserving, and making accessible, archives relating to the history of the Highlands.
 In addition to bespoke searchroom and repository facilities, the centre incorporates a dedicated Family History Room, and a specialist Conservation Studio.
 The centre also accommodates the Council’s Records Management Service.